 Cannon is now applying to graduate programs in marine microbiology.
 She intends to pursue a career in this field, likely in an academic capacity.

 “I am fascinated by the oceans, and there is still so much we do not know about them,” Cannon said.
 “Microbes are an essential part of every ecosystem, and I believe that if we know more about marine microorganisms, we will have a better understanding of marine environments.”

-The Post-Bachelor’s Research Associate Program is administered by the Oak Ridge Institute for Science and Education (ORISE) for the U.S. Department of Energy.
+The former Post-Bachelor’s Research Associate Program was administered by the Oak Ridge Institute for Science and Education (ORISE) for the U.S. Department of Energy.